Incentive Aware AI Regulations: A Credal Characterisation: Experiments

 \subsection{Insights from Experiments}

 \textbf{Credal regulators limit strategic behaviour.} Figure~\ref{experiments:fig1a} highlights the vulnerability of non-convex regulation.
-The naive regulator (red) grants a license to the strategic provider because the mixture distribution $Q$ is statistically distinct from every individual prohibited evidence distribution $P_i$.
-In contrast, the credal regulator (green) correctly identifies that $Q$ lies within the convex hull of prohibited distributions and provider self excludes.
+The naive regulator (red) grants a license to the strategic provider because the mixture distribution $Q$ is statistically distinct from every individually prohibited evidence distribution $P_i$.
+In contrast, the credal regulator (green) correctly identifies that $Q$ lies within the convex hull of prohibited distributions and the provider self excludes.
 This demonstrates that, for a regulation to be robust against strategic behaviour, its set of prohibited distributions must be a credal set.

-\textbf{Credal regulators achieve perfect market outcome.} Figures~\ref{experiments:fig1b} and \ref{experiments:fig1c} demonstrate the mechanism on the Waterbirds dataset.
-In Fig~\ref{experiments:fig1b}, after a 300-sample burn-in phase to calibrate the worst-case reference $P^*$, the compliant agent's license grows exponentially to the cap $R=250$, while the non-compliant agent fails to obtain a license that can recover its fee $C=15$.
-By plotting the license on specific test points in Fig~\ref{experiments:fig1c}, we show that the larger license value of the compliant agent is almost entirely driven by ``Hard Examples" (e.g., Waterbirds on Land), as on ``Easy Examples'' both agents agree with the regulator's baseline ($\frac{\pi^*_{\text{DRO}}}{\pi^*_{\text{ERM}}} \approx 1$).
+\textbf{Regulation with explicit $\mathcal{P}_0$.} While thresholding directly on worst-case group accuracy would lead to a non-convex $\mathcal{P}_0$, regulators could explicitly construct a credal set $\mathcal{P}_0$ which works in practice.
+Figures~\ref{experiments:fig1b} and \ref{experiments:fig1c} demonstrate this for regulating the use of spurious features.
+In Figure~\ref{experiments:fig1b}, after a 300-sample burn-in to find $P^*$, the compliant agent's license grows to the cap $R=250$, while the non-compliant agent fails to obtain a license that can recover its fee $C=15$.
+Figure~\ref{experiments:fig1c} shows that the larger license value of the compliant agent is driven by ``Hard Examples" (e.g., Waterbirds on Land), as on ``Easy Examples'' both agents agree with the regulator's baseline ($\pi_{\text{DRO}}/\pi_{\text{ERM}} \approx 1$).

-\textbf{Regulation mechanisms with implicit credal set.} Figure~\ref{experiments:fig1d} shows that regulators need not always keep an explicit credal set to provide licenses and implement regulation mechanisms.
-The regulators can offer model providers a chance to bet on their model's fairness by choosing $\lambda$.
-This allows the regulator to implicitly test against the credal set of all non-compliant distributions.
-Even borderline non-compliant providers ($\Gamma=0.6$) self-exclude.
-Conversely, compliant providers participate.
-Figure~\ref{experiments:fig1d} also shows that a regulator with an explicit credal set can give optimal $\pi^*$ to compliant providers faster, thus encouraging participation.
+\textbf{Regulation with implicit $\mathcal{P}_0$.} Figure~\ref{experiments:fig1d} shows that regulators need not maintain an explicit credal set to issue licenses.
+Regulators can offer model providers the opportunity to bet on their model's fairness by selecting $\lambda$, thereby enabling implicit testing against the credal set of all non-compliant distributions.
+Since $|Y_0-Y_1|$ is not an unbiased estimator of the fairness gap $\Gamma$, borderline non-compliant providers ($\Gamma=0.5$) may self-exclude.
+Nevertheless, the surrogate estimator $|Y_0-Y_1|$ preserves obedience (see Appendix~\ref{appendix:experiment-details-fairness} for a proof).
+In practice, the regulation also does not significantly compromise feasibility, as compliant agents begin to participate from $\Gamma=0.45$ onward.